 marine invertebrate animal, contains a compound named ET-743.
 This compound can kill cancer cells.
 (Source)

 - Tunicates (or Urochordates) are also the only animal that produces cellulose.
 (Source)

 - Few animals (horned lizards, crickets, etc.) eject venomous blood from their eyes as a defensive technique.
 It is known as reflex bleeding or autohemorrhaging, which affects the oral receptors of predators.
 (Source)

 - Rabbits and parrots are the only two animals that can see behind without turning their heads.
 It is possible due to the position of their eyes.
 (Source)

 - Most animals can see through their eyes.
 But some animals can see without eyes.
 These include animals without eyes and also those having functional eyes.
-Few of these animals include: sea urchins, hydras, scorpions, swallowtail butterflies, a few mollusks, etc. (Source)
+A few of these animals include: sea urchins, hydras, scorpions, swallowtail butterflies, a few mollusks, etc. (Source)

 - The skin of an octopus is made from a light-sensitive pigment that is present in the eyes.
-It is therefore expected that these animals use their skin to see.
+Therefore, it is a possibility that these animals use their skin to see.
 (Source)

 - Platypus, echidnas, and around 25% of species of fish are the only vertebrate animals that don’t have a stomach.
 (Source)

 - Only a few animals have been found to recognize themselves in mirror tests.
 These include ants, Asian elephants, bottlenose dolphins, Eurasian magpies (a bird in the crow family), manta rays (a fish), and others.
 (Source)